clawrim/gcn10/scripts/scs-cn-method/README.md

 ## Compilation

-This project is written in **C** and relies on the **GDAL library** for raster data handling.
-Ensure GDAL is installed on your system before compiling.
+This project is written in **C** and relies on the **GDAL** and **OpenMP**  for raster data handling and parallel processing.
+Ensure the neccessary libraries are  installed on your system before compiling.

 ### Compile the Program
 Use the included `Makefile` to compile the program: